BrandevCode/BrandonChanWebsite/_posts/offline/2021-04-25-what is the point of Introversion.md

 ## Understand Who You Are

 It's important for us to know who we are.
 That way we can make better decisions that align with our core values and beliefs.
 Understanding that I am introverted and that there are many strengths from having **better observation**, **better listening** and **more compassion** towards others have been very eye-opening.
-However, we still need to recognize our flaws with being **sensitive to our environment** and **being misunderstood**.
+However, we still need to recognize our weaknesses with being **sensitive to our environment** and **being misunderstood**.
 I've been trying to open up by writing these blog posts so I can remove the anxiety that comes from sharing my opinions.
 As wonderful as it is to live in our own world, we need to remember to face reality sometimes and **let others know what we have learned and experienced during our isolation**.

 ### Resources
 - [The power of introverts - Susan Cain](https://www.youtube.com/watch?v=c0KYU2j0TM4)